bgianfo/bgianfo.github.io/_drafts/2014-12-1-learning-elixar.md

 <redacted-from-article>
 {% endhighlight %}

 That wasn't so bad, I like the pipelining syntax.
-It's like the syntax used in ML based language, like F#/OCaml.
+It seems similiar to the syntax used in ML based language, like F#/OCaml.

 ## Resources ##
 If you are on board with Elixir and want to continue on your own Elixir journey there are a couple of really great resources